Dragon092/BeatSaberModUpdates/README.md

-# BeatSaberTool
+# BeatSaberModUpdates
-This tool scans you BeatSaber plugins folder for mod updates using BeatMods and the mods GitHub repository (if available).
+This tool scans you BeatSaber plugins folder for mod updates using [BeatMods](https://beatmods.com) and the mods GitHub repository (if available).

 ## Pre-Releases
 You can find the latest pre-release version under [Actions](https://github.com/Dragon092/BeatSaberTool/actions/workflows/main.yml).